markcarey/dragnpuff/README.md

-# DragN'Puff
+# House of the DragNs

-DragN'Puff is a Farcaster-first social game on Base, featuring generative artwork by @nomadicframe.
+House of the DragNs is a Farcaster-first social game on Base, featuring generative artwork by @nomadicframe.
 Players join teams by pledging their allegience to Houses of the DragN focused on the top communities on Farcaster.
 Specific traits of DragN'Puff NFTs unlock access to the various Houses.
 The game unfolds gradually on the decentralized social landscape of Farcaster, through frames, cast actions, and other social engagement touchpoints.
 Gameplay stages and quests are revealed gradually to players.
 All must choose.

 # About

-DragN'Puff aims to provide community and social gaming experiences built on Farcaster and Base.
+House of the DragNs aims to provide community and social gaming experiences built on Farcaster and Base.
 Onchain assets powering these experiences include the ERC20 token $NOM and the ERC721 NFT collection DragN'Puff.
 The DragN'Puff NFT collection was deployed to Base Mainnet in June 2024, during the **Onchain Summer Buildathon** hackathon.
 The high-resolution generative art was created by @nomadicframe and features 111 uniques trait with varying rarities spanning 7 categories.
 While DragNs can be used as PFPs, they act primarily as a game asset for House of DragNs, a social game on Farcaster.
 Players pledge their DragNs to community-themes Houses (teams).
 Houses compete with either other through social engagement actions, including Farcaster frames, cast actions, casts, and reactions.
 A Leaderboard frame shows the current strength of the 7 Houses.

 # How it was built

-All code for DragN'Puff and House of DragNs was written duing the **Onchain Summer Buildathon** hackathon in June 2024.
+All code for DragN'Puff and House of the DragNs was written duing the **Onchain Summer Buildathon** hackathon in June 2024.
 Artwork for the DragN'Puff NFT collection was mostly completed before the hackathon.

 ## Onchain - Contracts Deployed to Base